Please note

 On arrival, please hand in: plane ticket (with a reserved return flight), passport or identity card, any large sums of money and, if need be, any medication which the child is currently taking.

-If your child is flying back home by themselves after the end of camp, please make sure that their return ticket has been reserved prior to the start of camp.
-If your child is travelling alone or with a UM service at the end of the camp, please make sure they hand in their passport at check-in on arrival day.
+If your child is flying back home alone after the end of camp, please make sure that their return ticket and/or UM service, have been reserved prior to the start of camp.

 Dates of Arrival